 - Time is a construct we all live by and therefore, it needs to be accounted for in your story.
-The time of year as important as the city your story takes place in.
+The time of year is as important as the city where your story takes place.
 The time of day is often important in certain circumstances.
 Elapsed time also needs to be explained.
-Do you jump ahead two months?
+Do you jump ahead for two months?
 This needs to be known to the reader.

 - Geographical location is, of course, essential information.
 Be as specific as possible.
-"America" isn't good enough - you'll need to include state and probably city.
+“America” isn’t good enough – you’ll need to include the state and probably the city.

 - Include all the senses.
 The setting isn’t just about how a place looks.
 Consider how it would smell, sound, and feel to the touch.
 What are the tastes like?
 Is the city famous for a certain type of food?